usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 > The Lean Canvas tool helps visualize and iterate on acquisition strategy in a clear, structured way—especially useful in digital service procurements.

+---

+3. What approach should you take when stakeholders are resistent to agile acquisition concepts?
+- [ ] A. Implement changes immediately to demonstrate benefits
+- [x] B. Keep as much as possible in familiar territory and move incrementally in the direction they need to go
+- [ ] C. Seek approval from the higher authority to override resistance
+- [ ] Wait until stakeholders are replaced with more supportive personnel

+> Correct!
+Small steps are better than rapid wholesale change when stakeholders are resistant to unfamiliar concepts, treating this as another aspect of "buy small, miss small."

+---

+4. What is the primary purpose of using the lean canvas approach for acquisition strategy documentation?
+- [ ] A. To meet FAR compliance requirements for acquisition planning
+- [ ] To replace all traditional acquisition planning documents
+- [x] To capture key points of an acquisition strategy in a concise, high-level overview that gets everyone on the same page
+- [ ] To eliminate the need for market research

+> Correct!
+The lean canvas tool provides a concise way to capture key points of an acquisition strategy, helping teams discuss decisions and trade-offs while shaping the Product Vision.

+---

+5. When should minimum educational or experience requirements be included in ICT solicitations under the updated FAR Part 39?
+- [ ] A. Never, these requirements are always prohibited
+- [ ] B. Only for contracts over $1 million
+- [x] C. When the contracting officer determines that agency needs can't be met without the requirement, or when not using performance-based acquisition
+- [ ] D. Only with senior procurement executive approval

+> Correct!
+FAR 39.103 states that solicitations should not describe minimum experience or educational requirements unless the contracting officer determines that agency needs cannot be met without that requirement or unless the requirement is for using other than a performance-based acquisition.

+---

+6. What is a key advantage of Fixed Proice per iteration (FFP per sprint) contract pricing over traditional fixed-price contracts for digital services?
+- [ ] A. It eliminates all performance risks for the government
+- [x] B. It maintains cost control while preserving flexibility in scope within each sprint
+- [ ] C. It always costs less than Time and Materials contracts
+- [ ] D. It requires less government oversight than other contract types

+> Correct!
+FFP per iteration maintains cost control by fixing the price per iteration while preserving flexibility in the scope of reatures or deliverables within each sprint, aligning well with agile development practices.

+---

+7. What is the most significant risk to address when working with nontraditional providers?
+- [ ] A. Higher costs due to lack of government experience
+- [ ] B. Inability to meet technical requirements
+- [x] C. Unfamiliarity with government contracting processes and requirements
+- [ ] D. Lack of adequate insurance coverage

+> Correct!
+Nontraditional providers can pose significant challenges in contract management due to their unfamiliarity with CDRLs, contractor certifications, SAM, CPARS/PPIRS, and other government-specific requirements.

+---

+8. Under the streamlined FAR Part 6, how are small business set-aside authorities now organized?
+- [x] A. All consolidated into two sections
+- [ ] B. Each type has its own separate section
+- [ ] Moved to FAR Part 19 entirely
+- [ ] Eliminated in favor of full competition

+> Correct!
+The overhauled FAR 6.102-2 now covers all small business set-asides in consolidated sections, including SBIR/STTR and specific small business socioeconomic categories.

+---

+9. What should be the primary focus when determining whether to use existing contracts versus new procurement for digital services?
+- [ ] A. Always choose the lowest cost option available
+- [ ] B. Prioritize speed of award over all other considerations
+- [ ] C. Default to new contracts to ensure maximum competition
+- [x] D. Determine if using an existing contract vehincle would be appropriate and effective for the product vision

+> Correct!
+Existing contracts should be considered when they can provide what the agency needs, but the key determiniation is whether the existing vehicle would be appropriate and effective for achieving the product vision.

+---

+10. What is essential for effective contract exit strategies in digital services acquisitions?
+- [ ] A. Having legal counsel review all termination clauses
+- [x] B. Building flexibility into contracts and planning for modular delivery with shorter periods of performance
+- [ ] C. Requiring contractors to provide performance bonds
+- [ ] D. Using only cost-reimbursable contract types

+> Correct!
+Use modular contracting to limit award periods to six months or a year, whenever possible.
+This approach avoids the need for termination and makes contracts easier to manage and re-compete.
 ## Compliance & Other Legal Issues

 This online module will teach you about regulatory compliance, legal considerations, and risk avoidance/mitigation when procuring digital services.
 It will address significant challenges identified in acquiring digital services and provide guidance and best practices to address those challenges.
 Specifically, it will address intellectual property and data rights, as well as how to protect your data in a digital service environment.